 I’ve written out a few tips I’ve found around that might help you stop stalling and start canning. (me included!)

 Simple Homestead Canning Food For Beginners that anyone can accomplish.

 Let me start with a little story first.

 Years ago when I was young.
 I spent the summers on my grandparents farm.
 They had two big gardens.
 Growing potatoes, green beans, corn, cabbage and tomatoes mostly.
 But they never had enough beans for canning so they would eat what they grew right away and go someplace else to get a bushel basket full just for preserving for the winter.

 I remember they would go buy the beans from local farmers.
 Little did I know but they were

 That brings me to my point.
-You don’t have to grow the veggies that you can.
-My grandparents
+You don’t have to grow all the veggies that you want to preserve.

 Intro to Canning Vegetables